Coalition of the willing (Russo-Ukrainian war): March–August 2025

 On 24 April 2025, The Times reported that British officials considered deploying a ground force to defend Ukraine too risky and that the plan was likely to be abandoned, with military trainers deployed to Western Ukraine instead.
 On 29 April 2025, it reported that Europe "would struggle to put 25,000 troops on the ground in Ukraine".
 Lithuania's defense minister Dovile Sakaliene reportedly said "Russia has 800,000 [troops].
-Let me tell you this, if we can't even raise 64,000 that doesn't look weak — it is weak."
+Let me tell you this, if we can't even raise 64,000 that doesn't look weak – it is weak."

-On 17 July 2025, UK defence secretary John Healey provided an update to the House of Commons on the war in Ukraine revealing command structure, components, and supposed name of the coalition force - Multinational Force Ukraine.
+On 17 July 2025, a week after signing Lancaster Declaration with France, the UK, as represented by defence secretary John Healey, provided an update to the House of Commons on the war in Ukraine revealing command structure, components, and supposed name of the coalition force – Multinational Force Ukraine.
 The name was confirmed on 17 August in the coalition statement.
 Joined by NATO military chiefs between 19 and 21 August, coalition planners held virtual meetings on Ukraine with focus on security guarantees design.

+September–November 2025

+In September 2025, the Coalition's Multinational Force–Ukraine (MNF-U) established its strategic joint command headquarters in Fort Mont Valerien, Paris, co-led by France and the United Kingdom.
+This development marked the transition from theoretical planning to operational readiness, creating a structure to oversee the coalition's future non-combat stabilization mission.

+After the 4 September Coalition summit in Paris, Macron announced that 26 nations had formally pledged to deploy troops as part of a "reassurance force" committed to roles including air policing, naval mine-clearing, and training, with deployment conditional on a ceasefire.
+By late October, the United Kingdom confirmed its specific contributions to securing Ukraine's "skies and seas," a commitment formally reiterated in the House of Lords on October 31 by minister of State for Development, FCDO, baroness Jenny Chapman in the ministerial statement.